jgmalcolm/jgmalcolm.github.io/z80/index.md

 - [Sprites](intermediate/spri.htm) - Printing small images on the screen.
 - [Tile Maps](intermediate/tile.htm) - Draw game levels on the screen using compact level data.
+- [Grayscale Graphics](advanced/gray.htm) - Blend black and white to make gray.
+Check out this line-by-line analysis of one of the hottest Grayscale routines out there.